-Prepping Your Skin For Needling
+How To Prep Your Skin For Skin Needling

 If you’re mentally preparing for a skin needling treatment, it is also wise to prepare your skin at least two weeks prior.
 Particularly in darker skins, or even fairer skins if your needling is quite deep, post-treatment pigmentation is a common risk.
 Using skincare containing pigment inhibiting ingredients like vitamins A, B and C, and other brightening ingredients can assist in reducing this risk.
 However, you want to avoid vitamin A products and exfoliants three days prior to needling treatments.